yellowdog/python-examples-templates/README.md

 Create a **Source** using the Source Templates tab.
 You’ll need various bits of cloud provider information.

-**Networking requirements**: In order for the YellowDog Agent to connect back to the YellowDog Platform, instances must have the ability to make **outbound HTTPS connections**.
+**Networking requirements**: For the YellowDog Agent to connect back to the YellowDog Platform, instances must have the ability to make **outbound HTTPS connections**.
 This is usually handled automatically if the public IP address option is selected, otherwise it may be necessary to ensure that the selected network has a suitable gateway configured.
 No inbound connections are required.

 Leave the Instance Type and Image ID as ‘Allow Any’.
 We’ll allow these to be populated at the Compute Template level.